nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ## RSA Encryption - Bob using public key to encrypt

-1. Bob has a message "Hello Alice" to encrypt and send to Alice
+1. Bob has a message "RSA" to encrypt and send to Alice
 1. Convert the message to a number: convert

 {% include_relative python-online.md %}